Regulations for University Officers

 (c) by Council in default of an appointment under (a) or (b).

-9. (1) There shall be no more than five Pro-Vice-Chancellors who shall be appointed by the Vice-Chancellor subject to the approval of Council and each of whom shall have special responsibility for designated functions as agreed by Council on the recommendation of the Vice-Chancellor.
+10. (1) There shall be no more than the equivalent of five full-time Pro-Vice-Chancellors who shall be appointed by the Vice-Chancellor subject to the approval of Council and each of whom shall have special responsibility for designated functions as agreed by Council on the recommendation of the Vice-Chancellor.

 (2) The period of the appointment of these Pro-Vice-Chancellors, shall be determined by Council on the recommendation of the Vice-Chancellor.